Seirdy/seirdy.one/content/posts/website-best-practices.md

 - Some list items have links with extra padding.
 These include description terms (`<dt>`) and navigation elements, such as the table of contents or the site header and footer,

-- The [homepage posts list](https://seirdy.one/#posts) and the list of related articles at the beginning of [one of my posts](https://seirdy.one/2022/02/02/floss-security.html) separates links with non-interactive text descriptions
+- The [posts list](../../../../) and the list of related articles at the beginning of [one of my posts](../../../../2022/02/02/floss-security/) separates links with non-interactive text descriptions

 - This list separates two list-items containing links with a third list-item that lacks links.